October 9, 2019

 Catawba won the SAC title in 2000, and Lockhart helped the team to playoff berths in 1999 and 2000.
 Lockhart still holds the school record with 103 career tackles for loss, and stands third with 27 sacks.
 In 2000, the Catawba football team made it to the NCAA II quarterfinals.
 Lockhart also led the team to back to back 11 game win season.

 Lockhart spent time with several NFL teams after graduation and made a mark in NFL Europe.
-He played two seasons with the Scottish Claymores then helped the Frankfurt Galaxy to the 2004 World Bowl Championship.
+He played two seasons with the Scottish Claymores then helped the Frankfurt Galaxy to an appearance in the 2004 World Bowl.

 Melissa Schiffel Price